analyticascent/data-syllabus/README.md

 8. [Python Data Science Toolbox Part 1](https://www.datacamp.com/courses/python-data-science-toolbox-part-1)

 Most of these take *four hours or less* to do according to the descriptions.
-I might try to do them all in one week.
+I might try to do them all in one week. **The first two are excellent overviews of using Python in a data science context, absolutely make use of them.**

 &nbsp;